Daniel-KM/Omeka-S-module-DataTypeGeometry/README.md

 ### Geometric position

-A geometric position is a `x,y` pair: `2,48`.
+A geometric position is a `x,y` pair with two positive integers values: `2,48`, representing a point from the top left corner and usually describes the position of a pixel in a image.

-In the user interface, this value is composed with two positive integer values, separated by a `,`.
-In the database, it is stored the same and as a geometric WKT point.

-**Warning**: This point is based on bottom left corner, so the y is negated.

 In the api, the value is a simple string.
+In the database, it is stored the same in the table `value` but as a geometric  WKT point in the specific table `data_type_geometry`.

+**Warning**: In database, the point is based on bottom left corner, according to the standard x/y axis, so the y is negated.

 ### JSON-LD and GeoJSON